nim-lang/nimble/readme.markdown

 ### The new NimScript format

-**Warning:** This features is still very experimental.
+**Warning:** This feature is still very experimental.
 You are encouraged to try it, but be aware that it may change significantly in the future or may even be removed completely!